 Why do hedgerows matter?

 We have lost 50% of our hedgerows since 1945, and we need to reverse that.
 Hedgerows really matter for a number of reasons.
-Traditionally, they were used for marking ownership of boundaries and keeping livestock either in or out of fields
+Traditionally, they were used for marking ownership of boundaries and keeping livestock either in or out of fields.
+The People's Trust for Endangered Species has a history of hedgerows.

 Now, hedgerows have a role to play in: